pchanial/python-for-data-scientists/source/ndarray.rst

 Structured data types
 ---------------------

-Basic data types can be combined to form structured data types, akin to C's ``struct`` or Fortrans's derived types.
+Basic data types can be combined to form structured data types, akin to C's ``struct`` or Fortran's derived types.
 The synthax to create such records is strict, it must be a **list** of **tuples**, each tuple containing the name, data type and optionally the shape of the field.
 The field values are accessed by using brackets.

 >>> point_dtype = [('x', float), ('y', float), ('z', float)]
 >>> n = 100